lamhq/tech-notes/devops/aws/20-big-data/1-overview.md

 AWS Lake Formation is a service that you can use to set up a secure data lake in days.

-## Amazon Athena

-Amazon Athena is an interactive query service that you can use to analyze data in Amazon S3 by using standard Structured Query Language (SQL).
-Most results are delivered within seconds.

-Athena is serverless, you pay only for the queries that you run.

-To use Athena, you point to your data in Amazon S3, define the schema, and start querying by using standard SQL.
-You don’t need complex extract, transform, and load (ETL) jobs to prepare your data for analysis.

 ## Amazon OpenSearch Service

 Amazon OpenSearch Service is the successor to Amazon Elasticsearch Service.